Sanrax/flashcart-guides/docs/extras/multimenuds_bootstrap.md

 !!! warning

     MultiMenuDS currently does not have support for the apfix.pack file that Twilightmenu++ or NTR Forwarder uses, therefore some games may required being AP Patched to work correctly.
-You can use RetroGameFan NDS Rom Tool to patch games that may need it: [RetroGameFan NDS ROM Tool](https://gbatemp.net/download/35735/)
+You can use RetroGameFan NDS Rom Tool to patch games that may need it: [Download RetroGameFan NDS ROM Tool](https://gbatemp.net/download/35735/)